“Wear gratitude like a cloak and it will feed every corner of your life.”

 - I am grateful for meeting people and learning about their stories.

 - I am grateful for this life and soul that I embody.
+I am grateful for the destiny that I have been incarnated to bring about.

 - I am grateful for this blog and the ability to share what I can offer with the world.